-2. It shall not be necessary to set out in any indictment or Obscene or criminal proceeding instituted against the publisher of any obscene need not be set out. or blasphemous libel the obscene or blasphemous passages, but it shall [51 & 52 Vic., c.
-64, c 119- be s.
-7.] be sufficient to deposit the book, newspaper, or other document containing the alleged libel with the indictment or criminal proceeding, together with particulars showing precisely by reference to pages, columns, and lines in what part of the book, newspaper, or other document, the alleged libel is to be found, and such particulars shall 5 be deemed to form part of the record, and all proceedings may be taken thereon as though the passages complained of had been set out in the indictment or proceeding.
+2. It shall not be necessary to set out in any indictment or Obscene or criminal proceeding instituted against the publisher of any obscene blasphemous matter or blasphemous libel the obscene or blasphemous passages, but it shall [51 & 52 Vic., c.
+64, be s.
+7.]

+be sufficient to deposit the book, newspaper, or other document containing the alleged libel with the indictment or criminal proceeding, together with particulars showing precisely by reference to pages, columns, and lines in what part of the book, newspaper, or other document, the alleged libel is to be found, and such particulars shall 5 be deemed to form part of the record, and all proceedings may be taken thereon as though the passages complained of had been set out in the indictment or proceeding.